 Total Credits ‘REQUIRED’ for a degree and the number of credits “USED,” or applied, toward fulfilling requirements are in this section.
 Total Credits Required must be “MET” to graduate.
 Required number of institutional (NMU) credits, the last 20 of 30 credits, and program &/or overall GPA and NMU GPA are monitored manually and must be met to graduate.

-Liberal studies and graduation requirements are broken into the following categories: Liberal Studies, Natural Science Lab, and health promotion.
+General education and graduation requirements are broken into the following categories: General Education, Natural Science Lab, World Culture, and Upper Division.
 Each category will indicate ‘Not Met’ or ‘Met’ next to the title, as appropriate.
 Registered courses are applied toward meeting requirements, so an area can indicate ‘MET’ when successful completion of registered courses is still required.

 At the end of each section, the total number of credits earned and in progress for that section will be listed.
 When a minimum number of credits are listed at the top of the section next to the title, the number of credits in the lower right corner must match or exceed the number at top to allow section to be ‘Met’.

 The GPA in the lower right corner of the area ONLY uses NMU grades, not transfer.
 If major or minor requires a minimum grade point average, transfer grades must be manually calculated into the GPA.
 To verify graduation at the end of the last semester, the Degree Evaluation staff will manually recalculate the GPA using transfer grade(s) to ensure GPA requirements are met.
 For assistance in calculating a valid GPA, talk with your adviser.
 A GPA calculator can be found at www.nmu.edu/advising.

 Read All TEXT in ‘Description’ Field of Each Section